Briard dog breed

 About the Briard

-The Briard is a very large herding dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Briard is manageable for most owners.
+The Briard is a large herding dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Briard is manageable for most owners.
 Typically standing 22 to 27 inches tall at the shoulder and weighing 70 to 100 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Herding Dogs group, the Briard brings a distinct combination of traits that sets it apart.
 The Briard is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Briard loves being close to its people and forms strong bonds with every member of the household.